Home Interviews Staring Into The Beast Of The Unknown With Michal Menert | Interview

 by The Freaks - Staff

 In May, Michal Menert released his soulful and groovetastic EP, “Fearless.”
-Since then, Menert has joined forces with The Pretty Fantastics to “Permanent Vacation”.
-The album is a seamless blend of melodic beat work and funk that will be your perfect soundtrack.
+Since then, Menert has joined forces with The Pretty Fantastics to release “Permanent Vacation”.
+The album is a seamless blend of melodic beat work and funk that will be your perfect summer soundtrack.
 We recently caught up with Menert to talk inspirations for his “Fearless” EP and the chaos of the present world.

 “Fearless” has a retro and nostalgic feel to it, besides the religious records you found while on tour and used as samples, where else did you draw inspiration from?

 I started on this project before COVID19 hit, and the initial inspiration was to put out something that touched on several different feels & tempos and was a bit more narrative/evolving & upbeat than the “Slow Coast” series.
 I think I wanted to create something that was empowering, and that I could work into my live show.
-It’s hard to pinpoint where inspiration comes from because each ingredient of each song has some sort of story or it comes from.
+It’s hard to pinpoint where inspiration comes from because each ingredient of each song has some sort of story or home it comes from.
 Most of it is me smearing all the sounds until it’s almost impressionist so that it feels like a song moving as an interconnected being rather than focusing on one layer as a lead or standout element drawing attention.
 A lot of it is my attempts at making things in my studio match the vibe of samples, or chasing ways to make my voice or instruments sound like something that would catch my attention on an old record I picked up.

 The album art for “Fearless” is quite unique and striking, can you tell us about it?